brunopk/sc-rpi/README.md

 # Strip Controller Raspberry

-Provides an [MQTT](https://mqtt.org/) API to control WS2812B LED strips connected to a Raspberry Pi via GPIO ports (see `/doc/circuit.md` for more information).
-The API consists of [commands](doc/commands.md) sent over MQTT topics.
-It also integrates with Home Assistant (HA) by listening to specific MQTT topics defined by HA to discover entities and update their states.
+Provides an [MQTT](https://mqtt.org/) API to control WS2812B LED strips connected to a Raspberry Pi via GPIO ports.
+For more information about building the circuit and the API documentation, see `/doc/circuit.md` and `/doc/commands.md`, respectively.

+> It also integrates with Home Assistant (HA) by listening to specific MQTT topics defined by HA to discover entities and update their states.

 ## Requirements